cert-orangecyberdefense/world_watch/README.md

 **Description:**

-Endpoint used to send invitation email to user for given id.
-Returns `204` status code if no error occurs.
+Endpoint used to send the password reset token email to the user for given email.
+Returns `202` status code if no error occurs.

 It creates `EmailKey` with 8h expiration and send it in the email body.